Scalability Considerations for Impala

 To minimize overhead related to the metastore database and Impala query planning, try to limit the number of partitions for any partitioned table to a few tens of thousands.

-If the volume of data within a table makes it impractical to run exploratory
+If the volume of data within a table makes it impractical to run exploratory queries,

-queries, consider using the
+consider using the

-TABLESAMPLE clause to limit query processing
+TABLESAMPLE clause to limit query processing to only

 Kerberos-Related Network Overhead for Large Clusters